cs50/cs50.readthedocs.io/video.md

 * `start`, which, if present, is a time, in seconds, at which to start playback.
 It must be non-negative, less than the duration of the video itself, and less than `end`, if present.
 * `end`, which, if present, is a time, in seconds, at which to end playback (by pausing).
 It must be non-negative, less than the duration of the video itself, and greater than `start`, if present.
 * `offset`, which, if present, is a time, in milliseconds, with an optional plus sign or negative sign, by which to offset the screen recording from the instructional video.
     * If you started recording the screen before you started recording the instructional video, `offset` should be negative.
-For instance, if you started recording the screen at 12:00, and you started recording the instructional video at 12:01, then `offset` should be `-1000`.
+For instance, if you started recording the screen at 12:00 PM, and you started recording the instructional video at 12:01 PM, then `offset` should be `-1000`.
     * If you started recording the screen after you started recording the instructional video, `offset` should be positive.
-For instance, if you started recording the instructional video at 12:00, and you started recording the screen at 12:01, then `offset` should be `1000` (or `+1000`).
+For instance, if you started recording the instructional video at 12:00 PM, and you started recording the screen at 12:01 PM, then `offset` should be `1000` (or `+1000`).
 * `mute`, which, if present with a value of `1`, will mute the instructional video (and screen recording, if any) by default.

 For example, <https://video.cs50.io/5azaK2cBKGw?screen=byyRAKSo_dM&start=438>.